 Welcome to Mass Comm!
 I hope you enjoy taking this class as much as I like teaching it.
 A course similar to "Mass Communication and its Impact on Society" was my favorite in college.
 In fact, it was because of that class that I chose my major (mass communication) and subsequently morphed from a bored C student to a relatively industrious A student enthralled with creating videos and films.

 My major (and a lot of job hunting and networking) eventually led me to a varied career in film and TV production, newspaper design, print editing, and mediated instructional design and administration.
 I've taught in the communication departments at St. Louis University, Mission College and Santa Clara University.
 Until a couple of years ago, I was department chair of Journalism and Mass Communication at De Anza College and the faculty adviser for the De Anza College student newspaper, La Voz Weekly.
+I now live up near Clear Lake and teach just this one online class.

 Instructor web page: http://faculty.deanza.edu/grobmanbeth